cloudxabide/matrix.lab-OCP3/Scripts/NOTES.md

 EOF
 ```

+### Make a copy of the config, then copy it to bastion
 ## Run the (actual) OCP Ansible Playbooks now:
 ```
 ### THE FOLLOWING WILL NEED TO BE DONE MANUALLY (AND PROBABLY SHOULD ANYHOW)